 The observed effect of sugar against mortality is ‘J-shaped’ with the main increase of mortality was seen after 15% of consumed sugar which in a 2000-daily calorie diet would be about two cans of cola (280 calories) daily without any other added-sugar.
 Others are more stringent such as the World Health Organisation, WHO, advising no more than 10% of daily intake from free sugars with a view of working towards below 5%.
 UK recommendations are informed by the Scientific Advisory Committee on Nutrition (SACN) whose 2015 report advised that free sugars should not exceed 5% of daily energy intake.
 NHS recommendations are also at 5% mark with this being equivalent to 100 calories daily which is about 5-6 teaspoons of table sugar daily or two-thirds of a can of cola daily.
 Incidentally, UK figures (2011) show that the average percentage of daily energy intake from free sugars is 11.6% for adults, 15.6% for adolescents, and 14.7% for children.

-A study (meta-analysis of RCTs by Te Morenga et al 2014) showed that higher intake of free sugar (compared with lower intakes) was associated with increased concentrations of lipids (triglycerides, total and LDL cholesterol), and increased blood pressure when the heart is relaxed (diastolic BP; Systolic BP only significant in studies of a more than 8 weeks duration).
-Subgroup analyses showed the most marked effect between sugar intake and lipids were in studies that made efforts to ensure an energy balance (isoenergetic diets) and when no difference in weight change was reported.
-The effect of sugar intake on blood pressure was greatest in trials ≥8 weeks duration (of about 6.9 mm Hg for systolic blood pressure and 5.6 mm Hg for diastolic blood pressure).
+Another metanalysis (of RCTs by Te Morenga et al 2014) showed that higher intake of free sugar compared with lower intakes was associated with increased concentrations of lipids (triglycerides, total and LDL cholesterol), and blood pressure when the heart is relaxed (diastolic BP – as for Systolic BP this effect was only significant in studies of a more than 8 weeks duration).
+Subgroup analyses showed the most marked relation between sugar intakes and lipids in studies in which efforts were made to ensure an energy balance (isoenergetic diets) and when no difference in weight change was reported.
+The effect of sugar intake on blood pressure was greatest in trials ≥8 wk in duration (of about 6.9 mm Hg for systolic blood pressure and 5.6 mm Hg for diastolic blood pressure).

 Elsewhere sugary drinks (sucrose sweetened beverages SSBs) have shown to cause a number of effects in addition to blood pressure and lipids;